Select Page

 After camp Patzicía ended, we returned to Comalapa and lived in this tent.
 Elders Argueta, Richman, Robbins

-On May 13, 1976, I wasn’t feeling well, so I visited an American doctor who was working at the emergency hospital still functioning in the town square in Comalapa.
-He gave me a test and said that I had several different types of intestinal worms (tape worms and Ascaris eggs) and parasites (Strongyloides stercoralis).
+On May 12, 1976, I wasn’t feeling well, so I visited an American doctor who was working at the emergency hospital that was still functioning in the town square in Comalapa.
+He gave me a test and reported to me the next day that I had several different types of intestinal worms (tape worms and Ascaris eggs) and parasites (Strongyloides stercoralis).
 He gave me a prescription for 22 tablets 300mg of Piperazine.
 I asked him how many to take per day, and he said “I want you to take 11 pills today and 11 more tomorrow.
 That should kill most of them.
 Then come back and we’ll test you again to see which kinds of worms are left and we’ll treat you for those.”

 Elder Larson and Victor at baptism in Rio Pixcaya

-Elder Larsen and Victor Manuel Simón Caná at his baptism in Rio Pixcaya on May 6, 1976
+Elder Larson and Victor Manuel Simón Caná at his baptism in Rio Pixcayá on May 8, 1976.
+Victor was baptized by Elder Larson and confirmed by Elder Karren.

 People of Comalapa